 After having posted here each Wednesday for 56 weeks, my well-established habit unraveled.
 I lay the blame for this lapse squarely at the feet of Bob Dylan.
-Having recently completed “A Sword In My Side,” the synchronicity-laced account of my first 10-day Vipassana meditation course (which begins here), I turned to “The Lofty Chronicles,” a series of stories about child-led learning in the early, pioneering days of Light Morning (which begins here).
+Having recently completed “A Sword In My Side,” the synchronicity-laced account of my first 10-day Vipassana meditation course (which begins here), I turned to “The Lofty Chronicles,” a series of stories about child-led learning in the early pioneering days of Light Morning (which begins here).

-But then in April I was seduced by a treacherous impulse.
-In one of those predawn moments of seeming lucidity, I was given the title for another post – “Practicing Vipassana at the Gates of Eden.”
-It was to be a deeper exploration of why I sit for meditation each day.
-And it would utilize lyrics from “Gates of Eden,” a surreal song that Bob Dylan wrote in 1964.
-Instead, the impulse led me down a long rabbit hole of hallucinatory lyrics, multiple drafts, and missed deadlines.
+In April, however, I was seduced by a treacherous impulse.
+In one of those predawn moments of seeming lucidity, I was given the title for another post: “Practicing Vipassana at the Gates of Eden.”
+It was to be a deeper exploration of why I sit for meditation each day and it would utilize lyrics from “The Gates of Eden,” a surreal song Bob Dylan wrote in 1964.
+Instead, the impulse led me down a rabbit hole of hallucinatory lyrics, multiple drafts, and missed deadlines.